 Qualifying with a master’s in adult nursing will give you the chance to make a real difference to people’s lives.
 Adult nurses work in a multidisciplinary team, treating patients of all ages with a diverse range of health issues, so no two days are the same in this challenging yet rewarding career.

 According to the most recent data, there are currently over 46,000 nursing vacancies available within the NHS, so having a master’s degree in nursing will ensure you’re in demand.
 Jobs are available in a wide range of settings both within and outside of hospitals.
 While many of our graduates go on to work for the NHS, other industries have included the military, private healthcare, the prison service, and voluntary organisations amongst others.
-Read more about the careers available in nursing.
+Read more about the careers available in nursing or explore some of the more alternative jobs you could go into as a nurse.

 Having a postgraduate qualification will increase your job opportunities and earning potential, as you’ll have the required knowledge to progress into more senior roles.
-According to the 2022 Graduate Labour Market Statistics, postgraduates earn £6,500 a year more on average than undergraduates.
+According to the 2023 Graduate Labour Market Statistics, postgraduates earn more on average than undergraduates.

 Ready to apply?
 Visit the MNurse (Adult) course page to find out more and apply now, or book onto one of our Open Days to come and see all our fantastic facilities for yourself.